Akanksha0605/ossec/README.md

 # ossec
 OSSEC is an open source Host based intrusion detection system (HIDS).
 It can run on Linux and Windows.
 It inclues functionalities of a SIEM and FIM.
 It is easy to monitor and filter logs using OSSEC, it can help detect rookits and malwares.
-All the logs are sent to the ossec manager which can be forwarded to syslog (port 514).
+All the logs are sent to the ossec manager which can be forwarded to syslog.

-The newer version of OSSEC consists of the ossec-authd (daemon) feature which allows the agent to be added to the  ossec manager by creating the key automatically. (you need to open port 1515)
+The newer version of OSSEC consists of the ossec-authd (daemon) feature which allows the agent to be added to the  ossec manager by creating the key automatically.
 OSSEC is highly scalable.
+You need to open ports UDP/1514 and TCP/1515 for agent and manager to communicate.